-NC programming of milling paths for simultaneous 5-axis millingis easy to learn in Tebis: It largely corresponds to 3D programming.
-Tebis programmers who previously generated 3-axis toolpaths also very quickly learn to work with 5-axis milling programs.
+NC programming of milling paths for simultaneous 5-axis milling is easy to learn in Tebis: It largely corresponds to 3D programming.
+Tebis programmers who previously created 3-axis toolpaths also learn to program 5-axis milling programs very quickly.

-Tebis includes ten functions for programming toolpaths for simultaneous 5-axis milling.
+Tebis contains multiple functions for programming toolpaths for simultaneous 5-axis milling.
 Each function is customized for special machining tasks and only contains those parameters that are actually needed.

 In 5-axis simultaneous avoidance milling, you can generate 3+2-axis NC programs with no specific tilt angle for individual milling areas with no extra effort.
 Subsequent conversion to programs for simultaneous 5-axis milling is automatic.
 The tool tilt angle is optimized in this process, taking machine kinematics into account.